I went from National-Class Athlete to Bedridden: I’m trying to Climb back Out

 2) I hope to highlight for other athletes that the mechanisms by which my body became so ill are the same mechanisms by which bodies adapt.
 Though my story is a cautionary tale, the tools I’m using to heal are tools we can all use to thrive.

-In this new “wing” of my website, I will share what I have learned and/or intuited about the nature of this type of chronic dysregulation, how I have begun to heal, encouragement and resources for anyone else who is suffering, and some takeaways I hope healthy athletes and their coaches can benefit from.
+In this new “wing” of my website, I will share what I have learned and/or intuited about the nature of this type of chronic dysautonomia, how I have begun to heal, encouragement and resources for anyone else who is suffering, and some takeaways I hope healthy athletes and their coaches can benefit from.

 Over the next two weeks, I will be posting here on the blog two additional pieces of my story: Where I am at Now, and What’s Next.
 Stay tuned!
-In the meantime, if you would like to peruse the new information now available on my website, I suggest starting with Understanding ME/CFS and Chronic Dysregulation or How my Health Informs my Coaching.
+In the meantime, if you would like to peruse the new information now available on my website, I suggest starting with Understanding ME/CFS and Dysautonomia or How my Health Informs my Coaching.

 Please also remember that I am not a doctor, and the story of my own health journey should not be taken as medical advice.